ansys/pyfluent-visualization/doc/source/users_guide/integration.rst

 into PyFluent-Visualization:

 1. Navigate to the Source Directory:
-    - Locate the directory: (e.g., src/ansys/fluent/visualization/graphics)
+    - Locate the directory: (for example, src/ansys/fluent/visualization/graphics)

 2. Use the Abstract Class as a Base:
     - Open the abstract_graphics_defns.py file.
     - The ``AbstractRenderer`` class defines the required interface for a custom renderer.

 3. Create Your Own Renderer Implementation:
-    - Create a new Python file (e.g., custom_graphics_defns.py) inside a python package in the same directory.
+    - Create a new Python file (for example, custom_graphics_defns.py) inside a python package in the same directory.
     - Extend the ``AbstractRenderer`` class and implement its methods:

 .. code:: python